AndreasHeger/CGATReport/doc/Reference.rst

       add an explicit label to the Y-axis.
 The default is to use the one supplied by the :class:Renderer.

+   add-title
+      flag

+      add title within in each plot

    add-total
       flag